Machu Picchu one of the Seven Wonders of the World, featuring ancient Inca Terracing.

 A sample of the amazing architecture of the Inca civilization, this wall features the famous trapezoidal window used in many Inca temples around Peru.

 The location of Machu Picchu kept it safe for many centuries.
 Located on the side of the hill the ruin is the best example of Inca architecture we have to experience in our Machu Picchu tours.

 Agricultural terracing at Machu Picchu was used in Inca times to grow food for the city.
-One of the theories is that the site was abandoned due to lack of wáter.
+One of the theories is that the site was abandoned due to a lack of water.

 One of many sacred sites you will see at Machu Picchu on part of your guided tour.
 Buy a Machu Picchu Travel package and arrive ready to see all the best of Machu Picchu.

 Situated at the gate of Machu Picchu, from the Guards House you can start your Machu Picchu Adventure.